Yuvrajsinh040903/Bhashaverse_Documentation/README.md

 TRANSLATION_MODEL_PATH="checkpoints/checkpoint_last.pt"
 ```

 * After this, use the `call_onemt.py` file to infer your fine-tuned model.
+This file you can find [here](https://github.com/vmujadia/onemt/blob/main/call_onemt.py).
 * Use the `translate_onemt()` function in this file to infer.

 # Citation